tbata/delta-sift-polydfe/README.md

 Welcome to the `delta-sift-polydfe` repository.

-We document here the analysis of the manuscript GBE-210319, entitled "Hunting for beneficial mutations: conditioning on SIFT scores when estimating the Distribution of Fitness Effect of new mutations".
+We document here the analysis of data made for

+**J Chen, T Bataillon, S Glémin, M Lascoux**, Hunting for beneficial mutations: conditioning on SIFT scores when estimating the distribution of fitness effect of new mutations, Genome Biology and Evolution, 2021; evab151, https://doi.org/10.1093/gbe/evab151

-Summary of polydfe outputs that we analyze here are stored in` /data`.
+Summary of [polyDFE][] outputs that we analyze are stored in` /data`.

 `.Rmd` files for carrying the analysis are under `/analysis` and the scripts numbered sequentially.